PLP-MERN-Stack-Development/week-3-react-js-assignment-PreciousMuemi/README.md

 ### Creating Classes

 1. Visit "Classes" page
+2. **Toggle between local and API data** to see different course information
-2. Create new classes with schedules
+3. Create new classes with schedules (local data only)
-3. Assign teachers to classes
+4. Assign teachers to classes
-4. Set room numbers and capacity
+5. Set room numbers and capacity
+6. **View realistic course names** like "Introduction to Computer Science" instead of Lorem ipsum

 ### Taking Attendance